 Selling products and services is sometimes referred to as “trade” or “earned income.”
 Here are more examples of selling products and services:

-• Sell event tickets.
+- Sell event tickets.

-• Create and sell publications.
+- Create and sell publications.

-• The sale of internal expertise, e.g. writing, training, and consultations.
+- The sale of internal expertise, e.g., writing, training, and consultations.

 Non-profits can sell in most countries.
 If the sale of products and services is a significant part of your budget, you should seek expert advice.
 If these activities are not related to your primary purpose, charities will have tax and tax implications.
-Be careful with your earned income and track the percentage of income that consists of products and services for your organisation.
+Be careful with your earned income and track the percentage of income that consists of products and services for your organization.

 8. In-Kind Donations

 You may not be able to use the in-kind donations directly for your programs.
 In that case, you can always use them for auctions (depending on the type of products).
 If you choose to do this, you should clearly communicate (ideally on your website) which items you can accept and where your collection points – if not in the office – are.
 It is important to note that in-kind donations do not only include items such as food, clothing, and medicines.
-Donations in kind can also be someone who, for example, gives a speech or gives a workshop free of charge or someone who builds your website for free.

 Start Finding Sponsors

 While opinions vary about what constitutes the “ideal” funding model for a non-profit on the journey of how to get sponsors for a fundraiser, using different sources to achieve sustainability is generally good practice.
 In general, it is recommended that non-profits never receive more than 30% of their funding from a single source.
-If an organisation loses 30% of its revenue, it can probably be restructured to survive.
+If an organization loses 30% of its revenue, it can probably be restructured to survive.

 It is important to keep in mind that we’ve outlined here possible sources of funding, but certainly not all the necessary financial models for running a non-profit.
-When it comes to securing funds for your organisation, make sure you have a plan.
-Whether it is individuals, foundations, corporations or government funding, invest in relationships with donors and find sponsors.
+When it comes to securing funds for your organization, make sure you have a plan.
+Whether it is individuals, foundations, corporations, or government funding, invest in relationships with donors and find sponsors.
 All these relationships take time to develop and must be maintained.
 You must respect any kind of support.

-It takes creativity, commitment and hard work to solve income challenges.
+It takes creativity, commitment, and hard work to solve income challenges.
 Each funding source has opportunities and challenges, and each, of course, has its advantages and disadvantages.
-Regardless of which one you choose, they all require effort, focus and investment to find sponsors.
+Regardless of which one you choose, they all require effort, focus, and investment to find sponsors.